fivefifteen/fetcher/readme.md

 # Install the `include-media` package from a specific commit on GitHub but don't extract it, just download it save it to a custom config file
 fetcher i -c content/themes/my-theme/compile.json -s -p github -x eduardoboucas/include-media@"#fb3ab8e"
 ```

+##### Directory Structure

+Inside of the `fetched` directory, packages with an author in the name (such as GitHub packages and scoped npm packages) will be installed in `fetched/author/package`.
+If a package has no author in it's name (such as non-scoped npm packages), it will be installed in `fetched/package`.

+When installing a package via a URL or local file path, the basename of the filename will be used as the package name.
+For example, if I install `package.zip`, it will be installed to `fetched/package`.
+The exception to this rule is if the package being installed contains a single file with the same extension as the package name.
+For example if I install `package.css.zip` and that zip file contains a single css file, you will end up with a single file at `fetched/package.css`.

+See the [Package Aliases](#package-aliases) section for info about how to customize package names.

 #### Uninstall